DeepPpz/DeepPpz/README.md

 I began my academic journey with a Business Administration degree and an Intellectual Property degree, exploring the intricacies of innovation and creativity in the tech and music industry.

-## 🗃️ Data Enthusiast
+## 🗃️ Database Wizard

 My path led me to the captivating realm of data.
-SQL quickly became my trusted companion as I delved into databases, honing my skills with databases like PostgreSQL and.
-MySQL.
+SQL quickly became my trusted companion as I delved into databases, honing my skills with databases like PostgreSQL and MySQL.

-## 🛠️ Database Wizard

 - 🧙‍♂️ PostgreSQL Pro: I'm a PostgreSQL aficionado, crafting robust database solutions with it (or at least I try to be).
 - 🌐 SQL Maestro: I've dabbled in MySQL and I'm not afraid of other SQL dialects, ensuring data integrity and performance.